EugeneDlg/eugenedlg/README.md

-### Hi there 👋 My name is Eugene Dolgov, I'm a junior backend developer
+### Hi there 👋 My name is Eugene Dolgov, I'm a junior backend developer.
+Here you can see some of my junior Python projects.
 ____
 ###
 <!--